rust-lang/reference/src/linkage.md

   linking Rust code into an existing non-Rust application because it will not have dynamic dependencies on other Rust code.

+  Note that, because the resulting static library contains all of the dependencies, including the standard library, and also exports all public symbols of them, linking the static library into an executable or shared library will need special care.
+In case of a shared library the list of exported symbols will have to be limited via e.g. a linker or symbol version script, exported symbols list (macOS) or module definition file (Windows).
+  Additionally, unused sections can be removed to remove all code of dependencies that is not actually used (e.g. `--gc-sections` or `-dead_strip` for macOS).

 * `--crate-type=cdylib`, `#![crate_type = "cdylib"]` - A dynamic system
   library will be produced.
 This is used when compiling a dynamic library to be loaded from another language.
 This output type will